rootstrap/blog/README.md

 To make this process easier, we provide an issue template where we ask you for some basic information on your proposal: what’s the motivation for writing about the topic, some notes on the idea itself and possible keywords to identify the article with.

 Once you create the issue, you can either assign it to yourself if you’re planning on writing the article, or you can leave it unassigned for anyone interested to pick it up.
-Maintainers of the blog will reach out to the reporter and assignee to further refine the idea and eventually decide to include it on a release of the blog.
+The blog maintainers will reach out to the reporter and assignee to further refine the idea and eventually decide to include it on a blog release.

-**IMPORTANT:** we highly recommend you create an issue before starting to write an article.
+**IMPORTANT:** We highly recommend you create an issue before starting to write an article.
 During the submitting process the idea may change a bit and new ideas may come up, causing the scope of the article to change.
 This is not to discourage you to start writing articles, but to be aware that changes may happen when going through the pipeline.

 ## Pushing your article for review